Southern Sweet Tea

 southern sweet tea

 Nothing, I mean nothing, is more Southern than sweet tea.
-We drink sweet iced tea at almost every meal (yes, iced tea for breakfast is quite good, actually), we make it daily year-round, and we even put it in our baby’s bottles.
+We drink sweet iced tea at almost every meal (yes, iced tea for breakfast is actually quite good), make it daily year-round, and even put it in our baby’s bottles!
 Dr. Phil once jokingly mentioned that Southerners started drinking sweet tea at age three, but Mama and I looked at each other in complete confusion as we knew perfectly well all of us had started on it by age one!

 Go to any Southerner’s home and the first question they ask after sitting down is, “Ya wan’ some tea?”
-These days I make my sweet tea recipe with Splenda, but it tastes just as good.
-Sweet tea just makes the meal.
+These days I make my sweet tea recipe with Splenda, but it tastes just as good as real sugar.
+Southern sweet tea just completes any meal.

-So, how do you make sweet tea?
+So, how do you make my southern sweet tea?
 It’s easy!
-All you need is your favorite black tea bags (plus some water for brewing) and some sugar/Splenda.
-All we’re going to do is brew the tea either in a saucepot or in a coffeemaker (more details below), and then combine it in a pitcher with cold water and sugar.
-That’s all you need to do before you can enjoy a big glass of icy and refreshing Southern sweet tea.
+All you need is your favorite black tea bags (plus some water for brewing) and sugar (or Splenda).
+All we’re going to do is brew the tea in a sauce pot or a coffeemaker (more details below), then combine it in a pitcher with cold water and sugar.
+That’s literally all you need to do before you can enjoy a big glass of icy and refreshing Southern sweet tea.

 Okay, enough chatting, let’s make some sweet tea, y’all!